Take-Home Tech Kits

 All about our Take-Home Tech Kits

-The Sphero mini is a golf ball sized robot with LED lights that glow in any combination of colors, a gyroscope, motor encoders, and accelerometer sensors.
+The Sphero Mini is a golf ball-sized robot with LED lights that glow in any combination of colors, a gyroscope, motor encoders, and accelerometer sensors.
 This rolling robot can be controlled by your device with the Sphero Play app for games and remote control mode, or using the Sphero Edu app for advanced coding practice.
-Use the included activity cards and construction sets to explore what sphero can do!
+Use the included activity cards to explore what Sphero Mini can do!

-Install the free Sphero Edu app on your Android or iOS mobile device or go to this site, opens a new window to install the app on your Bluetooth-enabled computer.
+Install the free Sphero Edu app on your Android or iOS mobile device or go to the Sphero website, opens a new window to install the app on your Bluetooth-enabled computer.

 Ozobots

-Ozobots are small golf ball sized robot with lights, speakers, wheels, proximity sensors, and downward facing cameras that allow it to detect colour.
-They can follow coloured lines on paper and be given commands using different colour combinations.
-Ozobots can also be programmed using the OzoBlockly app available on IOS, Android, and for your desktop browser.
+Ozobots are small golf ball-sized robot with lights, speakers, wheels, proximity sensors, and downward facing cameras that allow it to detect colour.
+You can control Ozobots with nothing more than paper and markers: They’ll follow lines that you draw, and you can give them commands using red, green, and blue colour codes!

 Dash Robot

-Dash is an adorable robot who navigates objects, sings, dance, and responds to your voice.
+Dash is an adorable robot who navigates objects, sings, dances, and responds to your voice.
+Use the Go for Dash & Dot Robots app to control Dash’s movement, lights, and sounds.

-Programming is made fun and simple by using Blockly, Wonder, and other apps to change Dash’s behaviour.
+Programming is made fun and simple by using the Blockly, Wonder, and Path for Dash & Dot apps to create code and change Dash's behaviour.

 Codey Rocky

-Codey Rocky is a unique two part robot.
+Codey Rocky is a unique two-part robot.
 The head, called Codey, is the brains of the operation.
 Codey includes an IR transmitter and receiver, a gyroscope, light sensor, voice sensor, LED display, speaker, gear knob, and three buttons.
-The second part is the wheeled base, named Rocky.
-Rocky includes a colour infrared sensor and tracks.
+The second part is the motorized base, named Rocky.
+Rocky includes a colour and proximity sensor, plus treads for movement

-Install the free mBlock app on your Android or iOS mobile device or go to https://ide.mblock.cc, opens a new window on your bluetooth-enabled computer.
+Install the free mBlock app on your Android or iOS mobile device or go to the mblock website, opens a new window on your Bluetooth-enabled computer.

-Please note: All of the devices in the kits require you to install an app on your Android or iOS mobile device.
-Some of the kits will also work with personal computers.
-All kits are suitable for youth ages eight and up, and may include small parts that could pose a choking hazard for children under three years old.
+All kits are suitable for youth ages 8+ and may include small parts that could pose a choking hazard for children under three years old.